Fluffernuttersandwich/Smorgasbord_Reborn/README.md

 - You are not learning a new game.
 Yet, it still feels like a fresh experience.
 I try to add mods that are intuitive.
 I dislike systems that require you to go read third party documentation just to play a game.
+You don't have to go watch four hours of video to figure out how things work (looking at you Valheim).

 - This Mod List is not about overhauling major systems, nor adding too many new features.
 This list is all about improving dozens of small details that as a whole make for a better overall experience of the original game.